axodotdev/cargo-dist/book/src/reference/concepts.md

 If you don't want a package-with-binaries to be considered an App that dist should care about, you can use Cargo's own builtin [publish = false][publish-false].
 You can also use `dist = false` or `dist = true` in [dist's own config][config-dist], which when defined will take priority over `publish`.

+Distability can also be configured on the workspace level by using the `packages` setting in the workspace configuration.
+If set, this defines a specific list of packages which will be distributed, overriding any `dist = true` or `dist = false` configuration.

 # Defining Your Artifacts